 Officers leading the organization are Linda Spery (president), Carrie Keyes (vice president), and Mike Dagesse (secretary/treasurer).
-Board members are John Buckey, Michael Cozort, Geno Geng, George Kelly, Kim LaRue, Pam Meriam, John O'Connor, Michelle Olson, Jim Perelman, Parker Richards, Steven Tornovish, Mia Soverino, Allan Bell and Mark Godfrey.
+Board members are Al Alfaro, John Buckey, Michael Cozort, Geno Geng, George Kelly, Kim LaRue, Pam Meriam, John O'Connor, Michelle Olson, Jim Perelman, Parker Richards, Steven Tornovish, Mia Silverio, Holly McGowan, Allan Bell, Nash Strudwick and Mark Godfrey.
 Drug Free Communities (DFC) grant project manager is Catherine Kelly.

 How does A.S.A.P. collaborate with other nonprofits in the Nantucket community?